-As regards the coverage of exposures by external ratings as relevant for capital computation under Standardized Approach, the process is being popularized among the borrowers so as to take the benefit of capital relief available for better rating of its customers.
-At the same time, the Bank is well aware and prepared for the application of higher risk weight (100%) for the unrated exposures relating to all fresh sanctions or renewals in excess of the threshold limit prescribed by Reserve Bank of India.
-The Bank follows below mentioned procedures as laid down in the Basel II guidelines for usage of external ratings:
+As regards the coverage of exposures by external ratings as relevant for capital computation under Standardized Approach, the process is being popularized among the borrowers so as to take the benefit of capital relief available for better rating of customers.
+Bank is also tuned towards changes in application of risk weights which affects bank's exposures to corporate, AFCs, NBFC-IFCs which needs to be segregated into parts (i) rating expired exposures of above Rs.100.00 crores from the banking system which attracts 150% RW with effect from September 2016 (ii)Unrated exposures of above Rs.200.00 crores from the Banking system which will attract 150% RW with effect from June 2017 as per the RBI circular Ref.No.DBR.No.BP.BC.6/20.06.001/2016-17 dated 15th August 2016.
+The Bank follows below mentioned procedures as laid down in the Basel III guidelines for usage of external ratings: